theOtherLuke/nordlynx-router/README.md

 Using curl: *Fedora,CentOS,AlmaLinux*

 Be forewarned, CentOS and AlmaLinux are a significantly slower install process due to needing to add repos and the oddly slow speed of dnf operations on these distros.
 Interestingly, the nordvpn install script from nord runs faster on these.
-They're still a overall slower install though.
+They're still an overall slower install though.

 `bash <(curl -sSf https://raw.githubusercontent.com/theOtherLuke/nordlynx-router/refs/heads/main/setup-nord-router.sh)`